camunda/camunda-docs-manual/content/webapps/cockpit/batch/batch-operation.md

 Navigation to the next step is disabled as long as all required data to perform the operation is not filled out.

+{{< note title="Heads-up!" class="info" >}}
+  The instance search operates on the history endpoint of the engine.
+In case the requested historic data is not persisted to the database, then the search does not deliver the desired results.
+{{< /note >}}

 # Confirmation Of Operation

 {{< img src="../../img/batch/batch_operation_confirmation.png" alt="Batch Operation Confirmation" caption="" >}}